-Churches that value being a safe space will establish and implement policies for abuse prevention and response. policies is imperative to ensuring that our churches are safe places.
+Churches that value being a safe space will establish and implement policies for abuse prevention and response.
+Policies are imperative to ensuring that our churches are safe places.
 We may feel that adopting policies or requiring child abuse and criminal records checks insinuates that people cannot be trusted.
-We want to assume that no Christian would violate and harm another person and that therefore policies are not unnecessary.
+We want to assume that no Christian would violate and harm another person and that therefore policies are not necessary.
 The reality, however, is that our churches are made up of imperfect people who are all prone to and will make sinful, non-loving choices.

 Why are policies so important?

 - When churches face cases of abuse without adequate policies, they quickly learn just how important it is to have thorough policies upon which to rely.
 Creating an ad-hoc process in the aftermath of an abuse disclosure will cause more harm to victims and all those involved.